-Introduced in 1957 for use by the United States Air Force, the AR-7 is a humble little rifle intended to be used as a survival weapon should pilots find themselves in remote areas.
+Introduced in 1957 for use by the United States Air Force, the AR-7 is a humble little rifle intended to be used as a survival weapon should pilots find themselves in downed in remote areas where they might have to wait days or weeks for rescue.
 It is chambered in the .22 Long Rifle cartridge, which would be used to hunt small game, and has a semi-automatic action that can be fed with small magazines that have a capacity ranging from eight to twenty-five rounds.
 The rifle can easily be disassembled, with the barrel and receiver stored in the stock.
 The rifle is light enough that it can float in the water, though it's not waterproof.
 Although the rifle was declined by the USAF, it was ultimately adopted by the Israeli Air Force.

 The rifle entered the civilian market, where it is popular for survivalists who favoured it for its light weight.
 Armalite sold the rights to Charter Arms in 1979, and then Charter Arms did the same to the current manufacturer Henry in the 2000's.
 Rebranded as the U.S. Survival AR-7.
-Charter Arms had also designed pistol variant of the AR-7 known as the Explorer II by nixing the stock and shortening the barrel.
-However the pistol is much maligned by customers with reliability issues.
+Charter Arms had also designed a pistol variant of the AR-7 known as the Explorer II by nixing the stock and shortening the barrel.
+However the pistol is much maligned by customers with reliability issues (as the weapon was originally a blow-back action rifle, cutting away the stock would mess with the recoil impulse).
 In fiction, expect it to subvert the Little Useless Gun trope as it can be depicted as an assassin's weapon.

 Anime and Manga